nuuuwan/news_lk3_data/README.md

 *2024-08-18 12:29:00* · [`adaderanalk`](https://www.adaderana.lk/news/101322/man-found-murdered-with-throat-slit-in-thalangama) · `en`

-A person has been found murdered, after having his throat slashed with a sharp weapon at a garage in the Aruppitiya area of Thalangama this morning (Aug 18).
+A person has been found murdered, after having his throat slashed with a sharp weapon near a garage in the Aruppitiya area of Thalangama this morning (Aug 18).

 Police said that the place of residence of the victim, identified as a 45-year-old three-wheeler driver, has not yet been revealed.